Nihar-Debnath/OS/lecture-10-(process-state-&-queue)/01_process_state_cycle.md

-This diagram shows the **Process State Transition Diagram**, which explains how a program becomes a process and how it moves through different **states during its lifetime** in an operating system.
+The **Process State Transition Diagram**, which explains how a program becomes a process and how it moves through different **states during its lifetime** in an operating system.

 Let’s go through each state and transition in **very simple terms**: